 Uneven knots tend to shine in informal settings.
-When you’re at a party and you want that quirky sex appeal, an uneven knot is your friend.
-The most common among them is the half Windsor (again, you’ll learn about this in detail in a moment).
-Conversely, you probably shouldn’t wear an uneven knot at a Congressional hearing.
-It’s less formal.
+When you're at a party, and you want that quirky sex appeal, an uneven knot is your friend.
+The most common among them is the half Windsor (again, you'll learn about this in detail in a moment).
+Conversely, you probably shouldn't wear an uneven knot at a Congressional hearing.
+It's less formal.

 It's important to know that some ties look better with specific color patterns.
-When we explain each knot, we'll note anything you need to know about colors, but you shouldn't assume that all knots are right with all color schemes.
+When we explain each knot, we'll note anything you need to know about colors, but you shouldn't assume that all knots are suitable with all color schemes.
 The general rule goes like this.
 If the knot is simple, it probably works with most colors.
 As knots get more complicated and stylish, they work with smaller ranges of color samples.

 With all of that considered, the difficulty of a knot is not indicative of whether or not you should wear it.
 The Windsor is one of the easiest knots in the game, but it is still a champion.
 It provides a classic look that is great in business and most formal settings.
 Some of the intricate knots are too jazzy for solemn settings and work better at parties.
-The lesson here is that every knot has its place, and you shouldn't favor one over the other just because it is easier or more difficult to tie.
+The lesson here is that every knot has its place, and you shouldn't favor one over the other just because it is easier or more challenging to tie.
 Just pick the style that you think works best for the occasion.
 Everything else is a simple matter of effort.

 Here we are.
-We’re going to show you how to use a whole bunch of different knots.
-We’ll explain each style of knot, difficulty, strengths, and weaknesses.
-We also have some videos ready so you can learn the easy way.
-This is where you learn to look like a boss instead of a scrub.
+We're going to show you how to use a whole bunch of different knots.
+We'll explain each style of knot, difficulty, strengths, and weaknesses.
+We also have some videos ready, so you can learn the easy way; this is where you learn to look like a boss instead of a scrub.

 Four in Hand Knot

-It’s worth noting that the full Windsor uses considerably more tie length than the half (as the names imply).
-This makes it preferable for thinner ties.
+It's worth noting that the full Windsor uses considerably more tie length than the half (as the names imply); this makes it preferable for thinner ties.
 Also, if your tie is a little too long for you, a double Windsor might help you with the extra slack.

-Even though the full is a formal knot, you won’t look like a schmuck if you wear it at an informal dinner party or keep it for the reception after the wedding.
+Even though the full is a formal knot, you won't look like a schmuck if you wear it at an informal dinner party or keep it for the reception after the wedding.
 Basically, this is the power tie knot.
 It works for an executive and young men wearing their first tie.
 It's the all-around tie for all occasions.
 If you only learn one of these knots, it should be this one.
-But, you'll be missing out on a lot of fun.
+But you'll be missing out on a lot of fun.